tmesaglio/duck-river-biodiversity-survey/content/results/_index.md

 Slime moulds - 3 species.
 One unidentifiable beyond class (Myxomycetes), along with *Arcyria obvelata* and *Tubifera ferruginosa*.

 Cyanobacteria - 2 species.
-One found growing on wetm hard-packed clay along the creek banks, and one growing on the surface of sewage overflow.
+One found growing on wet, hard-packed clay along the creek banks, and one growing on the surface of sewage overflow.

 Fungi - 113 species.
 Spread across 15 groups based on fruiting body morphology.